BlogA State Museum Like No Other

 ABM suitcase pair

-The trip to Birkenau is a 15-minute bus ride, the guides were cordoned off from the visitors at the front of the bus.
-We existed at a simple driveway followed our guide, no headphones, at a rapid pace for a quarter mile through sectors B1a and B1b.
-These two sectors housed 23,000 women in August of 1944, with the total camp population peaking at 90,000 at that time.
-Each sector B contained barracks, kitchen, washing, and latrine structures as well as warehouse and guard buildings.
+The trip to Birkenau is a 15-minute bus ride; the guides were cordoned off from the visitors at the front of the bus.
+We exited at a simple driveway and rapidly followed our guide, no headphones, for a quarter mile through sectors B1a and B1b.
+These two sectors housed 23,000 women in August of 1944, with the total camp population peaking at 90,000 then.
+Each sector B contained barracks, kitchens, washing, latrine structures, warehouses, and guard buildings.
 One of our stops was at the embankment alongside the railway where the victims were unloaded, the infamous rail entry to Birkenau visible in the distance.
-At the guardhouse the guide gave another short presentation and answered questions.
-Walking further west, we stopped at the largest sculptural memorial, dedicated in 1967, entitled the “International Monument to the Victims of Fascism”.
-It is a large, darkly rambling work that evokes an edgy version of Henry Moore, who was chairman of the selection committee.
-There are other memorials, but they are discreet, and easily missed.
-This is the result of the Museum’s memorial policy, crosses and Stars of David are not prominent.
-At this point the tour had almost reached the far western end of the camp, in between the ruins of Crematoria II and III.
+At the guardhouse, the guide gave another short presentation and answered questions.
+Walking further west, we stopped at the largest sculptural memorial, dedicated in 1967, entitled the "International Monument to the Victims of Fascism."
+It is an extensive, darkly rambling work that evokes an edgy version of Henry Moore, chairman of the selection committee.
+There are other memorials, but they are discreet and easily missed.
+This results from the Museum's memorial policy; crosses and Stars of David are not prominent.
+At this point, the tour had almost reached the camp's far western end, between the ruins of Crematoria II and III.

 The Museum has put much effort into preserving these terrible ruins.
-Why protect what at first appear to be a pile of bricks?
+Why protect what at first appears to be a pile of bricks?
 Because the Germans successfully dismantled the crematoria at Treblinka, Belzec, and Sobibor, these remains are significant evidence of the Holocaust.
-The camp sits on land with a high water table, so water infiltration is a major issue for below-grade structures like the gas chambers, undressing ramp and other basement rooms in the Crematorium.
+The camp sits on land with a high water table, so water infiltration is essential for below-grade structures like the gas chambers, undressing ramp and other basement rooms in the Crematorium.
 A concrete wall was inserted around the perimeter of Crematoria II and III to prevent further water damage.
-Steel supports freeze partially collapsed walls in place, while spreading bars to prevent the undressing room walls, which are below grade from falling in from the force of the earth surrounding them.
+Steel supports freeze partially collapsed walls in place while spreading bars to prevent the undressing room walls, which are below grade, from falling in from the force of the earth surrounding them.
 The work is supported by UNESCO and a private foundation, with the oversight of the head rabbi of Poland.

-The monochromatic interpretive panels scattered through out the site are factual and discreet, and the design has a tombstone.
-The maps are excellent, with the dimensional representation of the buildings and breaking out the site into quarters helps with understanding the complexity of the camp.
-The content reflect the technical nature of the interpretation.
+The monochromatic interpretive panels scattered throughout the site are factual and discreet, and the design has a tombstone.
+The maps are excellent, with the dimensional representation of the buildings and breaking out the site into quarters, which helps with understanding the complexity of the camp.
+The content reflects the technical nature of the interpretation.
 No attempt is made to tell personal stories or camp history on site.
-These are told in other ways, by the anecdotes shared by guides, first hand accounts published shortly after the war, and comprehensive accounts such as “Auschwitz” by Laurence Rees.
-I also recommend the award-winning podcast produced by the Museum, “On Auschwitz” which is extremely informative and pleasantly academic.
+These are said in other ways, such as by the anecdotes shared by guides, firsthand accounts published shortly after the war, and comprehensive accounts such as “Auschwitz” by Laurence Rees.
+I also recommend the award-winning podcast produced by the Museum, “On Auschwitz,” which is highly informative and academic.

 Interpretive labels at left, Crematoriaum III, and right, the entry to Sector 1B.